 What event forces László Tóth to emigrate to the United States?

-Discover the awards and nominations received by The Brutalist.
-Explore the history of The Brutalist and its cast and crew.
+Discover all the awards and nominations received by The Brutalist, from Oscars to film festival honors.
+Learn how The Brutalist and its cast and crew have been recognized by critics and the industry alike.

 Best Motion Picture – Drama